The troubled marriage. The partnership with challenges. The union of two human beings.

 “I do the housework when it’s my turn.”
 “I stay in a job I hate.”
 “I say ‘I love you’.”
 “I’m coming to couples counseling!”
 “I bite my tongue.”

-3. IF OUR COUPLES SESSIONS ARE WILDLY SUCCESSFUL, WHAT WILL BE HAPPENING?
+3. IF YOUR COUPLES SESSIONS ARE WILDLY SUCCESSFUL, WHAT WILL BE HAPPENING?

 “I’ll smile more.”
 “We’ll fight less.”
 “We’ll talk about my day, too!”
 “We’ll have more couple time- date nights.”

-If you can envision the kind of couple you want to be, we can work on the steps to get there!
+If you can envision the kind of couple you want to be, you can work on the steps to get there!